 There are mantras for just about anything you can imagine.
 There are mantras to restore health, bring wealth, change the weather, remove problems, cure snake bites, welcome a new baby, and create peaceful coexistence, just to mention a few.

-The Chopra Center offers classes in Primordial Sound Meditation, where students receive a mantra that relates to the sound or vibration of the universe at the time of their birth.
-Silently repeating this sound draws the awareness inwards to transcend the external world and merge with the non-local value of existence that was there at the moment of birth.
+Silently repeating a mantra draws the awareness inwards to transcend the external world and merge with the non-local value of existence that was there at the moment of birth.
 This reconnects you with your true self, an infinite, immortal field of pure consciousness.
-You can learn your personal mantra from any Chopra-certified Primordial Sound Meditation instructor.

 In the Vedic tradition of India, mantras are often associated with a particular deity and by chanting the mantra you activate the archetypal energies associated with that deity.
 It’s important to remember that the deities are really a projection of your true self.
 By chanting these mantras, you are simply activating the energies already lying dormant within you.